ScottWegley/BaftKingsBortsBook/LLM_README.md

 - **Zones**: Spawn/goal zones are placed and validated for clear paths and fair starts/goals using exhaustive search and wave simulation.
 - **Simulation**: Supports both real-time graphics and fast headless execution.
 Results and progress can be saved and analyzed.

 ## Usage

 - CLI options: number of marbles, terrain complexity, arena size, execution mode, RNG seed/mode.
 - Game mode can be set at runtime; configuration is accessible via `get_config()` and can be changed with `set_game_mode()`.
 - Results and simulation progress can be saved for later analysis.
+- `--output` saves a video (MP4) of the simulation to the output folder.
+GIF output is no longer supported.

 ## Dependencies